J-umpy/Setsuna/README.md

 - Type '.help settings' and Setsuna will explain the rest!
 ## Plans
 ### Next Update
-- Bug fixes and optimization
+- Polling
+- Say command
 ### This Month
 - Polling
 - Suggestions